 In the event of a transfer (if any) of any Play Areas to the District Council or its nominee rather than Management Company to provide an unrestricted right of access to that Play Area and (if access cannot be gained by or over public highways) over an appropriate part of the Site such part and route for access as may be defined by agreement between the Owner, Developer and the District Council or its nominee for the purpose of maintaining that Play Area PROVIDED THAT the access to Play Area shall only be required to be suitable for occasional access by maintenance vehicles and will not have to comply with any highway adoption criteria nor will access have to be afforded over tarmacked access tracks.

-In the event of the completion of each LAP and NEAP provide to the District Council with a RoSPA post installation report and Risk Assessment or if RoSPA no longer provide such reports a similar report and risk assessment from any replacement body or similar body for that LAP or NEAP (as applicable) (which RoSPA or similar report and Risk Assessment must be satisfactory to the District Council (acting reasonably) and thereafter will provide a satisfactory RoSPA or similar report in respect of each LAP and the NEAP annually until the date of transfer to the District Council or its nominee none of which RoSPA or similar reports shall be more than 11 months old at the date they are provided to the District Council.
+Following completion of each LAP and NEAP to provide to the District Council with a RoSPA post installation report and Risk Assessment or if RoSPA no longer provide such reports a similar report and risk assessment from any replacement body or similar body for that LAP or NEAP (as applicable) (which RoSPA or similar report and Risk Assessment must be satisfactory to the District Council (acting reasonably) and thereafter will provide a satisfactory RoSPA or similar report in respect of each LAP and the NEAP annually until the date of transfer to the District Council or its nominee none of which RoSPA or similar reports shall be more than 11 months old at the date they are provided to the District Council.